Writer supports SAML Single Sign-On (SSO), allowing integration with Okta, Google, Ping Identity, and OneLogin.

 Use this endpoint for single sign-on URL, recipient URL, and destination URL.

 If you need to enter an audience restriction, use:

 We accept both first_name and family_name as mapping attributes.
 Make sure to add those attributes in your SAML settings (if you're using gsuite, you'll find this in your admin config) so we can populate the first and last name of user when they create a profile in Writer for the first time.

 Once you've uploaded the xml file, you can

 Configure SSO settings.

 First, you can

 Allow uninvited users to create an account via SAML SSO.
 By allowing this, if users from your organization don't already have a Writer account, an account will be auto-created for them when they sign in with SSO.
 If you enable this option, you'll need to select a

-default role for these users.
+default team for these users.